 Nature vs. Art: The Striped Tulip

 The necklace hanging from the balcony was designed before seeing either the drawing or the miniature sofa, but I found the three items blended well.
 In creating this artwork, I added among the necklace strands several small roses cannibalized from a Moschino purse.
-The work also includes a depiction of a portion of a Chinese scroll, a large rose from the Moschino purse, paper, ribbon, paint and miniature frames designed for a dollhouse.
-Inspired by Necklace MU 135.
+The work also includes a depiction of a portion of a Chinese scroll, a large rose from a Moschino purse, paper, ribbon, paint and miniature frames designed for a dollhouse.

 Frame color: Gold